PHOT 0010. History of Photography

 Hours: 13 (7 lecture, 6 activity) per .5 unit

 Camera operation and flight maneuvers used by photographers and cinematographers to capture still and motion footage from UAV’s (drones).
 Topics covered include equipment selection, flight controls, safety, image capture and business opportunities.
-Students may utilize their own equipment or department provided equipment.
-This course is designed for those already certified by the FAA (Remote Pilot - Small UAS under 14 CFR Part 107).
+Students utilize department provided equipment.
+How to prepare for FAA certification will be discussed.
 (CSU)

 PHOT 0090W.
 Wedding and Event Photography Field Workshop